rspber/tsdesktop/README.md

 rp2040 pio spi: https://youtube.com/shorts/GUdRq8DvUdc

-rp2040 pio spi dma: https://youtube.com/shorts/P7c8Ng4fuoM Is it a message from display to me to take it of immediately ?<br />
+rp2040 pio spi dma: https://youtube.com/shorts/P7c8Ng4fuoM Is it a message from display to me to put it of away immediately ?<br />

 And finally, The solution was very short in code but not as easy to deduce. https://youtube.com/shorts/PkozJCYlWfs See commit129.